stellardave/prefect/docs/cloud/index.md

 - API keys
 - Preferences, including timezone and color mode

-As an account Admin, you will also have access to account settings from the Account Settings page, such as:
+As an account Admin, you have access to the Account Settings page, which contains settings such as:

 - Members
 - Workspaces